mpv-player/mpv/DOCS/man/options.rst

     can be raised via ``--msg-level`` (the option cannot lower it below the forced minimum log level).

+    A special case is the macOS bundle, it will create a log file at ``~/Library/Logs/mpv.log`` by default.

 ``--config-dir=<path>``
     Force a different configuration directory.
 If this is set, the given directory is used to load configuration files, and all other configuration